 Ian Potter Centre

 The Ian Potter Centre is dedicated to Australian art.
-There was a good exhibition of contemporary art where I spent a long time but the most fascinating exhibition was the collection of works by Aboriginal and Torres Strait communities that you can see samples of in these pictures.
+When I was visiting there was a fantastic contemporary art exhibition where I spent a long time but what was even more fascinating was the collection of artworks by Aboriginal and Torres Strait communities.
+I will show some samples in these pictures:

-Aboriginal art is based on ancient stories and dot paintings are very typical.
-Aboriginal art is the oldest ongoing tradition of art in the world and it’s magnific how the tradition survives in modern art.
+Aboriginal art is based on ancient stories and the artworks are typically dot paintings.
+Aboriginal art is the oldest ongoing tradition of art in the world and it’s amazing how the tradition is reflected in modern art.
 These works of art are just great!

 But after all this dreaming it’s time to get out again.

 Flinders Street Station is right opposite Federation Square, at the corner of Flinders and Swanston Streets,.
 The red and yellow building is the oldest railway station in Australia and a result of an 1902 architectural competition.

 Millions of commuters are using Flinders Street station and it’s said to be the busiest railway station in the southern hemisphere.
 Melbourne has a good rail network with more than 200 suburban train stations.

 This picture shows Melbourne CBD and Collins Street that has exceptional grand old buildings left: theaters, churches and store and office buildings.
 Also Melbourne City Town Hall (in the middle in the picture) stands on Collins Street.